Updated: August 2, 2022

 - nobody (used to disable the group).

-It’s important to note that emails sent to a group’s address and delivered to one or more mailboxes are only stored only once in the Axigen UltraStorage™.
+It’s important to note that emails sent to a group’s address and delivered to one or more mailboxes are only stored only once through the Axigen UltraStorage™.
 That means that a 20MB email sent to a group that has 10 members will only be stored once in the Axigen storage.

 Each of the recipients will see a copy of the email.
 Once all users delete the reference to this email, then the hard copy of the email is removed from the storage.
 This is very useful storage-wise, especially if emails have large attachments, because you only save an email once instead of multiple times .